 Serving a special niche in the county, the Museum's “Country Store” offers items relating directly to Floral City, Citrus County.
 Other items seldom found at the modern chain stores can be found here: feather dusters, wooden-handled corn brooms, glass wasp catchers, antique tin signs, wooden toys and hand fans.

-- April 2019, Floral City Heritage Council Museum Projects Team is led by the new Museum Director, Bill Metcalfe.
+- The Floral City Heritage Council Museum Projects Team is led by the new Museum Director, Tom Ritchie.

-- Thanks to the assistance of Brent Zaniewski, the Museum now has a phone and WiFi for guests and museum volunteers to stay connected.
+- Thanks to the assistance of Brent Zaniewski, the Museum now has WiFi for guests and museum volunteers to stay connected.

-- The team is also reviewing all the items kindly loaned to the Heritage Museum for more exhibits and organizing historical documents related to council activities.
+- The team is constantly reviewing the items kindly loaned to the Heritage Museum for more exhibits and organizing historical documents related to council activities.